hunteke/temoa/docs/source/Documentation.rst

 the documentation.
 It is enough to get a sense of it however.

 Temoa provides line-by-line output as progresses through each stage of a solve.
-The very first line explains that temoa took 0.04 *processing* seconds to read and parse the supplied model data.  *Processing* seconds are roughly a measure of exactly how much time the program spent in the CPU, but are not a measure of how long the modeler actually waited: though the output above suggests that the
+The very first line explains that Temoa took 0.04 *processing* seconds to read and parse the supplied model data.  *Processing* seconds are roughly a measure of exactly how much time the program spent in the CPU, but are not a measure of how long the modeler actually waited: though the output above suggests that the